krivard/codalab-worksheets-wiki/Dev:-Deploying-CodaLab.md

     `fab config:dev teardown:all`

 ## Test your deployment
+Once all of your virtual machines are up and running, you can use SSH to connect and verify that things are working properly.
+You will need the following tools:

+- PuTTY
+- PuTTYgen

+You can get them from the [PuTTY download page](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).

+For more information about using SSH to connect to Azure Linux VMs, see [How to Use SSH with Linux on Windows Azure](http://www.windowsazure.com/en-us/documentation/articles/linux-use-ssh-key/).

+### Use SSH to connect to your Build machine
+1. Launch PuTTYgen.
+1. Under **Actions**, click **Load**.
+1. Navigate to the location of the .key that is specified in your .codalabconfig file.
+1. Be sure **All Files(*.*)** is selected, select your .key file and click **Open**.
+1. Enter a **Key passphrase**.
+1. Click **Save private key** and save the .ppk file.
+1. Return to PuTTY.
+1. Under **Host Name (or IP address)** enter the VM host name.
+1. Under **Saved Sessions**, enter the host name, then click **Save**.
+1. In the left pane expand **Connection**, **SSH**, **Auth**.
+1. Under **Private key file for authentication** click **Browse** and navigate to the .ppk file you created.
+1. Click **Open** to select the file.
+1. In the left pane click **Session**.
+1. Click **Save** to ensure that the .ppk is saved with the session.
+1. Click **Open** to start the SSH session.
+1. When prompted, enter your username and the passphrase for the .ppk certificate.
+You should now be successfully logged on using SSH.

+### Use SSH to connect to a web instance
+1. From Putty, connect to your build VM (use the previous instructions).
+1. Use SSH to connect to your web instance:
+    `$ ssh [USER]@[MACHINE_NAME].cloudapp.net –p [PORT_NUMBER]`
+    You can get the connection information from the VM dashboard on your [Azure Management Portal](http://manage.windowsazure.com).

 ## Tips and tricks
 Due to the complexity of the deployment process, things might not always go in accordance with plans.
 This section outlines some useful tips and scripts that you can use to troubleshoot your deployment.

 ### Check your certificate
 If you are receiving errors during the initial parts of the provisioning process, it could be due to an issue with your certificate.
-Use this Python script to verify whether your certificate is valid.
-This script will only work if you have a valid certificate.
+Use this Python script to verify whether your certificate is valid (if the script fails, your certificate is most likely bad).

     ```
     import sys